• About

 • No tahini, so do not fear its bitter taste.

-• No raw garlicky flavour.
+• No raw garlicky flavor.

 • Economical.